 The modern factory relies on increasingly complex relays between humans and machines, with cognition and problem solving as well as assembly and processing distributed between the two.

 Deloitte has described these relays between humans and machines as a “physical-to-digital-to-physical (PDP) loop.”
 For these analysts, the interdependence of human and machine labor across digital and physical spaces is the defining feature of Industry 4.0.
 “It is the leap from digital back to physical,” they write, “the ability to act upon data and information that has been analyzed–that constitutes the essence and value of Industry 4.0.”
 [Deloitte graphic]

 There are some for whom Industry 4.0 means something totally different.
 For Dan Ron, a process engineer at Dentsply Sirona, Industry 4.0 is about “leading a work life that is similar to our personal life.”

 By this, Ron means that we have accepted the presence and utility of digital tools in our daily lives.
 We go about our days with devices to aid us, apps to supplement us, and ubiquitous internet to connect us–for better or worse.

 This is not the case in manufacturing.
-Many factories still run on analogue technologies, the consumer equivalents of which have long receded into irrelevance (almanacs, cassettes, paper records).
-Until now, these technologies worked, and alternatives were prohibitively expensive for all but the best funded organizations.
+Many factories still run on analog technologies, the consumer equivalents of which have long receded into irrelevance (almanacs, cassettes, paper records).
+Until now, these technologies worked, and alternatives were prohibitively expensive for all but the best-funded organizations.